 Before you think of getting a new vehicle, it is advisable to consult with your state laws on emission tests.
 This is because most countries require annual emissions tests before you can be allowed to drive.
 You can’t get on the road minus a clean bill of health for your vehicle.
-According to Smog Hut Star Station San Jose, all registered vehicles are subject to an annual or biannual safety inspection to ensure safe operation on public streets and highways.

 During these examinations, most cars and trucks are also required to pass an emissions test.
 If the vehicle fails, it will not receive a valid inspection sticker.
 In most cases, the problem must be repaired, and the vehicle must be re-inspected within a month.
 Let’s have a look at the five common reasons for failed car emission test;

 The Evaporative Emission Control System in your automobile is responsible for preventing the release of toxic exhaust fumes into the atmosphere.
 If there is a leak in the vacuum hoses or vents, a defective purge valve, or even a loose or cracked gas cap, the system will not perform its primary function.
 Repairing these problems is generally inexpensive since affected components are easy to access.

 When the oxygen sensor in your automobile goes bad, it will not be able to measure the amount of oxygen in the exhaust gas accurately.
 This can increase the toxicity of the fumes that are expelled from your tailpipe, which almost always results in a failed inspection.
 In addition to possibly increasing the toxicity of exhaust gas, a faulty 02 sensor can reduce engine power and fuel efficiency.
 In extreme cases, it may also cause your engine to overheat.
 Replacing the part generally costs between two and three hundred dollars at your local auto repair shop.